cyclingzealot/artemisPrime/shptomongo/README.md

 ... and see https://askubuntu.com/a/767965/333952 for installing version *3.4* of mongo client to interface with mlabs

+... and make sure you have version 3.6.1 of pymongo: sudo pip3.5 install pymongo==3.6.1

 ### Debian (Linux Mint Rebecca) pacakges recommended / required:
 * python-pymongo or python3-pymongo
 * sudo apt-get install python-setuptools